czhangy/UCLA-Core/Upper-Divs/CS-131/Final/submission.md

 ### Answer

 ```
 If the predicate f(L) is used as a query, the error "cannot display cyclic term for L ?" appears.
 This is because Prolog is attempting to unify L with a list that contains L, which means it needs to unify L with a list that contains itself.
-Therefore, L will be continuously unified with a list that contains a list, that contains a list, etc., resulting in an infinite-loop, which prompts this error from Prolog.
+Therefore, L will be continuously unified with a list that contains a list, that contains a list, etc., resulting in an infinite-loop/cyclic definition which prompts this error from Prolog.
 ```

-## Question 6
+## Question 6 (10 points)

 Can you fix the misbehavior by defining and using your own predicate instead of the standard one?
 If so, show how; if not, briefly explain why not.